Skip to main content

 API compatibility

-Use the same service_tier field when you call any supported synchronous text API: The routing behavior is the same conceptually on each surface: Standard is the default, Priority and Flex are opt-in request modes, and Batch uses the Batch API instead of service_tier.
+Use the same service_tier field when you call any supported synchronous text API: The accepted service_tier values are standard, priority, flex, and batch.
+Standard is the default behavior when service_tier is omitted.
+Priority and Flex are opt-in request modes, and Batch is handled by the Batch API rather than synchronous text requests.

 Standard